Director and Chair of the Undergraduate Program

 - International and global health

-Dr. Kristen Emory is the Director and Advisor of the Undergraduate Program in the School of Public Health (SPH) at San Diego State University (SDSU); as well as a lecturer in the College of Health and Human Services (HHS) and the SPH at SDSU.
-She is trained sociologist and health behaviorist and utilizes this foundation to better understand and reduce health disparities among young, vulnerable, and diverse populations.
-Her primary research interest is in the field of tobacco control and prevention; with an emphasis on health disparities among diverse lesbian, gay, bisexual, and transgender (LGBT) populations.
-Dr. Emory’s research interests also include the role new technology and social media (e.g. Facebook and Twitter) play in shaping health communications, health beliefs, and health behaviors.
+Dr. Emory is the Director, Advisor and an Instructor of the Undergraduate Program in the School of Public Health (SPH) at San Diego State University (SDSU); as well as the instructor of Health and Human Services (HHS 350 and 290): Applied International Health (the two largest international experience courses at SDSU).
+She is a trained sociologist and health behaviorist and utilizes this foundation to better understand and reduce local and global health disparities, as well as increase health equity among young, vulnerable, and diverse populations across the globe.
+Her primary research interest is in the field of health equity; with an emphasis on intersectionality and lesbian, gay, bisexual, and transgender (LGBT) population health.
+She also explores the role of technology/social media (e.g. Facebook and Twitter) play in shaping health communications, health beliefs, and health behaviors.
+Dr. Emory is committed to reducing and ending health disparities across the globe.

 A list of published work can be found on PubMed.